India

 Business Travel Accident

-Group Business Travel Accident policies provide accidental medical, death, personal liability, travel inconvenience benefits to employees traveling on business.
-A Certificates of Insurance is issued to each employee for each trip, the duration of which must not exceed 180 days.
+Group Business Travel Accident policies provide accidental medical, death, personal liability, and travel inconvenience benefits to employees traveling on business.
+A Certificate of Insurance is issued to each employee for each trip, the duration of which must not exceed 180 days.
 These policies are a must to obtain a visa from some embassies and are one means of carrying out the duty of care obligations towards employees.

 Short-Term Disability (Employee Income Protection Plan)